fabianbaechli/my_blog/documentation/learning_progress.md

   - Usually don't have any DOM markup and no styling
 - They make API calls and provide the data via Redux calls to the presentational components

+## The sub-header-slider problem
+The sub-header-slider caused me a big headache.
+It is a [html hr](https://developer.mozilla.org/de/docs/Web/HTML/Element/hr) element.
+I want to set the width and margin from left based on the currently viewed page.
+This means, that it should underline the `Admin` sub-header, if you're on the admin-page.
+Also, it should 'slide' from one position to another and not just 'jump'.
+Sounds not too bad right?
+No wrong!
+Sounds terrible!

+### Refs
+The first problem was, that when you pass the active header element as a prop, React ignores the css transition and just _jumps_ the slider.
+THIS IS NOT SUPPOSED TO HAPPEN.
+I've nearly lost my mind over this, no joke.
+I sat at this exact problem for god knows how many hours.
+It would've also worked with using document.getElementById but this is an even bigger no-no in React than refs.
+So I ended up using them instead.

+### Wrong position on load
+I determined the position which the slider should have, with the `getBoundingClientRect().left` property of the currently active sub-header.
+I then pass this value into the render method of the element as an inline style.
+The problem was, that the `.getBoundingClientRect().left` property of the currently active sub-header returned the wrong value when the page was firstly loaded.
+This means, that the slider was off by a cm or so on the first render of the page.
+I was pretty lost and didn't know how to fix this bug.
+So I let it slide and curiously I solved the problem unintentionally later on, when I learned about debounce.

+### Debounce
+I wanted to re-set the position of the slider, when the page was resized.
+So I added an event-listener and when it was called, I re-set the position of the slider.
+This worked great but there was a problem: Because the resize listener gets called about a trillion times when you resize the browser by a hair, the performance of your website is _heavily_ compromised.
+Luckily this is a common problem people face and there is a simple solution: Debounce.
+Basically you say that the function, which does the repositioning only get's called every 50ms although the listener is fired.
+This results in a _slight_ delay between your resizing and the repositioning but this difference is marginal and the performance gain is huge.
+This also resolved my previous `wrong position on load` problem because the function was called 50ms after the first render function call and the DOM has fully loaded at that point.

 ## Diffie-Hellman key-exchange
-Because of _reasons_, I've implemented a diffie hellman keyexchange, to encrypt/decrypt the post data to "/authenticate".
+Because of _reasons_, I've implemented a diffie hellman key exchange, to encrypt/decrypt the username and password posted to the "/authenticate" route.
 It would be fatal, if the username and the password were not encrypted because having the admin username and password enables you to alter and create entries and I don't have a SSH certificate at the moment.
-I quite like cryptography and this was nice to not just use a library but rather do it by hand.
+I quite like cryptography and to do this by hand and not by using a library was quite nice.
 Here's how it works:

 ### How it works
 The goal of the exchange is, that `party a` and `party b` end up with the same key, which they can